rooseveltframework/teddy/README.md

   - Default is false. *(Not recommended to enable in production for performance reasons.)*
 - `teddy.minify(true/false)`: When this setting is enabled, Teddy will minify templates using its own internal minifier during the compile step.
   - Default is false. *(Not recommended.
 Usually best to use a third party tool like [html-minifier](https://www.npmjs.com/package/html-minifier) instead.)*

+Testing documentation
+===

+- To run a test
+  - Open Terminal.
+  - Navigate to the repository location
+  - In the terminal run `npm t'

+- If you receive Error regarding playwright- chromium or playwright- firefox
+  - Make sure that  mode: has been set to 'development' in the webpack.config.js file
+    ```bash
+      mode: 'development',
+    ```